 - Bring a portfolio of your projects, documents, reference letters, testimonials and recommendations.
 If you have won awards, make sure that you show them off.
 It might not be accepted in your home country, but in North America you need to speak about your awards and achievements.

-- Enquire about the procedure to get a driver’s license in Canada and apply for it right after you land, as it would be very useful when you get a job or even to get a job.
+- Find out how to get a driver’s license in Canada and apply for as soon as you arrive.
+It will be useful when you get a job, or even to search for a job.